AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-add-extensions.md

 ### Add the Target extension

 Adobe Target has two official extensions, the Adobe Target extension and the Adobe Target VEC extension.
 The Adobe Target supports all of the API familiar to users of our earlier mobile SDKs.
 The Adobe Target VEC extension adds support for Target's Visual Experience Composer, which allows marketers to build simple activities that change image and text elements on the page in a What-You-See-Is-What-You-Get (WYSIWYG) interface.
 In this tutorial, you will use both.
-At this time, both Target extensions for mobile properties are used solely to manage SDK settings and do not add interface options to Launch, such as Rule actions.

 >[!NOTE] If you do not have a license for Adobe Target, you can skip this section.
+At this time, the Target extension for mobile properties is used solely to manage SDK settings and do not add interface options to Launch, such as Rule actions.

 **To add the extension**